article / Military technology

 Although the NH90 stealth upgrade version boasts impressive paper performance, as a multinational joint development project, the NH90 series has long been plagued by issues such as cost overruns, schedule delays, and technical defects.
 This shortcoming directly impacts its market reputation and user trust.
 Negative feedback instances from multiple countries confirm this problem: Although the NH90 stealth upgrade version boasts impressive paper performance, as a multinational joint development project, the NH90 series has long been plagued by issues such as cost overruns, schedule delays, and technical defects.
 This shortcoming directly impacts its market reputation and user trust.
 Negative feedback instances from multiple countries confirm this problem:

-1. Australia: After the NH90 entered service in 2007, due to operational inefficiency and crash incidents, it was ultimately decided to cancel the NH90 order and fully switch to the American-made MH-60R "Seahawk" helicopter; Australia: After the NH90 entered service in 2007, due to operational inefficiency and crash incidents, it was ultimately decided to cancel the NH90 order and fully switch to the American-made MH-60R "Seahawk" helicopter;
+1. Australia: After the NH90 entered service in 2007, due to inefficient operation and crash incidents, the decision was ultimately made to cancel the NH90 order and fully switch to the American-made MH-60R Seahawk helicopters;

 3. Belgium: In 2020, announced plans to phase out its 4 NH90s, citing similarly high operating costs and low operational availability.
 Belgium: In 2020, announced plans to phase out its 4 NH90s, citing similarly high operating costs and low operational availability.